 - Preventing moisture, gas or light damage

-Folding Box board (FBB) is used extensively in pharmaceutical packaging; its robust high-strength grammage being robust enough to limit damage to packaging during transportation of items.
+Folding Boxboard (FBB) is used extensively in pharmaceutical packaging; its robust high-strength grammage being robust enough to limit damage to packaging during the transportation of items.
 It also successfully prevents moisture, gas and light damage.

-As well as providing protection, packaging must also be tamper-proof evident.
-Having tamper evident packaging ensures that the stockist, patient or medic can easily tell if the medicine has potentially been compromised.
+As well as providing protection, packaging must also be tamper-evident.
+Having tamper-evident packaging ensures that a stockist, patient or medic can easily tell if the medicine has potentially been compromised.
 If you had received a damaged or opened box of prescription antibiotics, would you be comfortable consuming the contents?

 Tamper – Evident Packaging

-Tamper-evident packaging which is also know and referred to as (TEP) offers brands and businesses a variety of benefits, fundamentally security.
+Tamper-evident packaging which is also known and referred to as (TEP) offers brands and businesses a variety of benefits, fundamentally security.

 Other Types of Tamper – Evident Packaging:

 - A tamper-evident shrink band is an excellent option for products that have a lid or caps.
-An examples of these would be and ice-cream lid or food jar lids.
+An example of these would be an ice-cream lid or food jar lids.

-Tamper-evident packaging and labelling are vital to providing security.
-The FDA has issued rulings around the standardisation for pharmaceutical labelling and product details since 1906.
+Tamper-evident packaging and labeling are vital to providing security.
+The FDA has issued rulings around the standardization for pharmaceutical labeling and product details since 1906.

-It is said that the only constant is change, and this is a unquestionably true for the packaging manufacturers working alongside the pharmaceutical sector, as they strive to offer attractive and safe medicines around the globe.
+It is often said that the only constant is change – this is unquestionably true for the packaging manufacturers working alongside the pharmaceutical sector, as they strive to offer attractive and safe medicines around the globe.